4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

     pandas

-The `README.md` file should contain a description of the application and information about how to use it.
+The `README.md` file should contain a description of the application and information on how to use it.
 This file is not required by EngineRoom, but it is considered good practice to include it in the project folder.
 Open the file and enter the following
 content: